rickosborne/skyline/story/iaso/132-second-dinner.md

 > "You haven't seen?
 > You didn't think it was odd we've survived multiple attacks from ancient machines, and everyone seems to be whole and healthy?
+> All-Mother Mountain has been repurposed to house the sick, injured, and dying.
 > My mother's skill with herbs is beyond most, but that can only do so much.
-> All-Mother Mountain has been repurposed to house the sick, injured, and dying.
 > The glowing smoke from the Deathbringers does unspeakable things to flesh."

 If you tell her she can't go, she will only look at you with a challenging eyebrow.
+It's clear she's going, with or without your help.

 Eventually, she will explain her plan: